 Workspend Advisory Services (WAS)

-Workspend Advisory Services (WAS) was designed to manage and optimize the aforementioned program implementation challenges through leveraging Workspend’s Strategic Center of Operational Excellence (SCOE), Design Thinking Teams, and technology ecosystem.
-These strategic innovations differentiate WAS’s approach to MSP implementations.
-Furthermore, WAS’s implementation process is not only holistic at a contingent workforce program level, but also at a talent supply chain level.
-In contrast, competitors normally offer a standardized, well-worn implementation playbook which achieves their internal profit margin metrics, but typically results in a disjointed implementation experience as supply chain stakeholders are forced to react to program changes.
-WAS’s modularized approach ultimately provides greater transparency into program changes by scaling across the talent supply chain in an iterative manner.
-The supply chain stakeholders can then proactively optimize the proposed implementation and steady state changes.
+WAS was designed to manage and optimize the MSP program implementation challenges through leveraging our Strategic Center of Operational Excellence (SCOE), Design Thinking Teams, and technology ecosystem.
+These strategic innovations differentiate WAS approach to MSP implementations.
+Furthermore, WAS implementation process is not only holistic at a contingent workforce program level, but also at a talent supply chain level.
+In contrast, competitors normally offer a standardized, well-worn implementation playbook that achieves their internal profit margin metrics, but typically results in a disjointed implementation experience as supply chain stakeholders are forced to react to program changes.
+WAS modularized approach ultimately provides greater transparency into program changes by scaling across the talent supply chain in an iterative manner.
+The supply chain stakeholders can then proactively optimize the proposed implementation and steady-state changes.

 Workspend Advisory Services (WAS) and Its Holistic Approach to Implementation